nolanlawson/css-talk-2022/markdown.md

 ???

-Vue uses attributes to the right-hand-side selector= So it can take advantage of the hashmap but not the Bloom filter optimization.
+Vue uses attributes to the right-hand-side selector.
+So it can take advantage of the hashmap but not the Bloom filter optimization.
 (Also, my [benchmarks](https://nolanlawson.com/2022/06/22/style-scoping-versus-shadow-dom-which-is-fastest/)  show that classes tend to be slightly faster than attributes, although this has been changing with some optimizations from [Firefox](https://bugzilla.mozilla.org/show_bug.cgi?id=1728851)